 Having found opportunities limited at Stamford Bridge, the midfielder joined Arsenal on a season-long deal in 2011, scoring six goals in 25 appearances during his spell at the Emirates.

 Having shot to prominence as a highly-rated youngster at Southampton, Arsenal signed the then 17-year-old in a £12m deal in 2011.

 He made an immediate impact, scoring twice in his first three games for the club and becoming the youngest English goalscorer in Champions League history.

 Playing in a variety of roles, the midfielder would develop into a full England international whilst at the Emirates, winning three FA Cups and scoring 20 goals in 198 appearances.

 Liverpool would secure his signing in a £35m deal in 2017, and Oxlade-Chamberlain thrived under Jurgen Klopp in an advanced midfield role as the club reached the latter stages of the Champions League.

-A serious knee injury suffered against Roma in the 2018 semi-finals of the competition would halt his progress, the 26-year-old having recently returned to action as he bids to re-establish himself as a key figure in the Liverpool team.
+A serious knee injury suffered against Roma in the 2018 semi-finals of the competition would halt his progress, but the 26-year-old has since returned to pick up Champions League and Premier League winners medals, justifying his decision to swap the Emirates for Anfield.